 Godot has a dedicated scripting language

 Godot game engine comes with a uniquely written programming language called GDScript.
 GDScript was developed by the Godot team as a result of testing other languages and failing.
 GDScript came about as a result of mixing and iterating multiple programming languages such as Python and Lua.
-Since none of these languages worked for them how they wanted, they decided to merge the two.
+Since none of these languages worked for them in the way they wanted, they decided to merge the two.
 This is why GDScript is as readable as Python.

 Supports both 2D and 3D development

-It is an open source game engine
+It is an open-source game engine

-Godot is well known for being an open source software.
+Godot is well known for being an open-source software.
 All its features and tools are registered under the MIT license.
 This means that it is free and you own everything that you create from it.
-Because of its open source nature, it is very flexible.
+Because of its open-source nature, it is very flexible.

 It is light for systems

-Unity can be said to be the most common game engine in the world.
+Unity can be said to be the most used game engine in the world.
 It is so common that half of the world’s mobile games are created using Unity.
-It is also a real time platform.
-Unity was started in Denmark but later moved to San Francisco and now has over five million game developers using it.
-While Unity is more geared towards developers who can code, it also accommodates beginners who want to use virtual scripting with the assets in the asset store.
-The beginner can create basic game prototypes easily using Unity.
+Unity was started in Denmark but later moved to San Francisco and now has more than 2 billion end users as per Unity report 2021.

 Great tool for Indie developers

 Indie game developers create innovative games and mostly work alone or as a small team.
 Unity is one of the best tools for this.
 Due to the huge amount of expertise that has gone into making Unity, it can support everyone including small budget developers.

-The Unity engine supports Android, Max, PC, PS3, PS4, Xbox and Steam.
+The Unity engine supports Android, Mac, PC, PS3, PS4, Xbox, and Steam.
 It also supports web plugins which is an amazing little perk.
-Being cross platform, developers can easily create games for all platforms and widen their market in this way.
-This has also made it simple for developers to port to the next development stage.
+Being cross-platform, developers can easily create games for all platforms and widen their market in this way.

 Although Unity is primarily considered as a 3D game development engine, it can also be used to build 2D games.
-With the latest version release, there is an inbuilt 2D engine with all the necessary tools and features needed for 2D game development.
+From Unity 5.0, there is an inbuilt 2D engine with all the necessary tools and features needed for 2D game development.